decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-08-16-byzantine-agreement-needs-quadratic-messages.markdown

 ### Proof

 Consider a broadcast problem, where the *designated sender* has a binary input.
 First, we need to guarantee that the isolated party $p$ will indeed not decide like all the other non-faulty parties.
-Observe what happens to a party that receives no messages.
-It will either not decide 0 or not decide 1.
+Consider a party that receives no messages: it will either not decide 0 or not decide 1.
 Without loss of generality, assume that a majority of parties (other than the designated sender) that receive no message will not decide 0.
 Let $Q$ be this set of parties and note that $\|Q\| \geq (n-1)/2$.

 We will prove the theorem by describing two worlds and using indistinguishability for all honest parties.